 - Single crypts contain a single person’s remains and are considered to be the most common type of crypt.

 - Family crypts (sometimes referred to as “Westminster crypts,”) can contain any number of remains due to the fact that the arrangements are made at the discretion of the family.

 - Companion crypts (sometimes referred to as “end-to-end crypts,”) are of similar size to a single crypt however, they contain enough space to hold the remains of two people.
 Burial containers are often stacked one on top of the other and a single marker is made with information identifying both people inside the crypt.

-- Side-by-side crypts are similar to companion crypts except that instead of the burial containers being stacked and sharing a marker in a single space, each person has their own individual burial spot (next to each other) and marker.
+- Side-by-side crypts are similar to companion crypts except that instead of the burial containers being stacked and sharing a marker in a single space, each person has their own individual final resting place (next to each other) and marker.

 All cemeteries have their own specific rules and regulations, some more strict than others.
-Such rules and regulations may address anything like monitoring religious customs, the type and size of gravestone, gravesite visitations, burial site maintenance, and so much more.
-It is important to understand these rules and regulations before purchasing a plot to make sure the cemetery allows for aspects of a burial which are considered to be important by the departed and his/her friends and family.
+Such rules and regulations may address anything like monitoring religious customs, the type and size of the gravestone, gravesite visitations, burial site maintenance, and so much more.
+It is important to understand these rules and regulations before choosing a final resting place and purchasing a plot to make sure the cemetery allows for aspects of a burial that are considered to be important by the departed and his/her friends and family.